Uqaylid dynasty: Uqaylids of Mosul

 Despite the treaty, al-Muqallad still desired to take Baghdad, and might have done so had he not been assassinated by one of his Turkish slaves in 1001.
 This marked the beginning of the long reign of al-Muqallad's son, Qirwash.
 In 1002 Qirwash raided Buwayhid territory, prompting Baha' al-Dawla's governor of Baghdad to undertake an expedition against the Uqaylids.
 Defeated at first, he eventually managed gain a victory over them near Kufa, but at this point was removed from his post as governor, preventing him from following up on this success.
 In 1005 Qirwash was confirmed in all of his possessions by the caliph, who gave him the title "Mu'tamid al-Dawla".

 Qirwash's major problem during the second half of his reign was finding a way to control the Oghuz Turks who were coming in from Iran.
 The Oghuz even managed to occupy and sack Mosul in 1044, although Qirwash was able to expel them with the support of the Mazyadids.
 In 1050 Qirwash was removed from power by his brother Baraka ("Za'im al-Dawla"), who reigned until 1052 when he died.
-Baraka's son Quraysh ("Alam al-Din") succeeded him and ruled for the next nine years.
+Baraka's nephew Quraysh ("Alam al-Din") succeeded him and ruled for the next nine years.
 During his reign he acknowledged the supremacy of the Seljuk Empire, although he later came into conflict with them and was temporarily expelled from Mosul.
 He accompanied the Turk Basasiri when the latter took Baghdad at the end of 1058, but the Seljuks retook the city in the next year.